-The past one and a half decade of Namibian post independence have witnessed intense discussion, dissent, protests and changes in the artistic and cultural industries across the country.
-To focus on the concept of progress in Namibian art and cultural development is need to consider the background of past German and South African (apartheid’s regime) colonial affects, and only the recent independence.
-Namibia is currently experiencing a challenging, process of Nation building that need to be based on a cultural self-understanding of “unity in diversity”.
+The past one and a half decade of Namibian post-independence has witnessed intense discussion, dissent, protests and changes in artistic and cultural industries across the country.
+The concept of progress in Namibian art and cultural development is needed to consider the background of past German and South African (apartheid’s regime) colonial affects and, only recently, independence.
+Namibia is currently experiencing a challenging process of nation-building that needs to be based on a cultural self-understanding of “unity in diversity.”

 Being aware of their roles will also enable artists to gain self-reliance and deserve recognition.
-In many societies in the world over, artists anticipate, strive to achieve and articulate new spaces as freedom, as freedom is the innermost essence of their mission.
+In many societies the world over, artists anticipate, strive to achieve and articulate new spaces of freedom, as freedom is the innermost essence of their mission.
 Artists do not only need freedom as a precondition for their own creative and innovative accomplishments, but also they expand horizons of freedom for everybody.
-Such ideals will democratize, decentralize and diversify the current art industry market economy (the monopoly of a few) and ultimately ensure real progress in national self understanding of Identity and Unity in Diversity for the wider Namibian Arts and Culture fraternity in all regions of the country.
+Such ideals will democratise, decentralise and diversify the current art industry market economy (the monopoly of a few) and ultimately ensure real progress in national self-understanding of identity and unity in diversity for the wider Namibian arts and culture fraternity in all regions of the country.

-The snail pace during the last fourteen years in the transformation of the arts made artists realize that coercive negotiation of cultural and artistic practice and freedom need to more sporadic and systematic, to ensure the deconstruction of colonial after effects as well as the rising neo colonialist/liberal and hegemonic tendencies.
-To achieve what have been said, will require artistic and social commitment that is encircled around balancing artistic and cultural economics with commitment for cultural equity and empowerment through decentralization among the diversity of the Namibian population.
+The snail pace during the last fourteen years in the transformation of the arts made artists realise that coercive negotiation of cultural and artistic practice needs to be more sporadic and systematic in order to ensure the deconstruction of colonial aftereffects, as well as rising neo-colonialist/liberal and hegemonic tendencies.
+To achieve what has been said will require artistic and social commitment that balances artistic and cultural economics with commitment for cultural equity and empowerment through decentralisation among the diversity of the Namibian population.

-Only then in my view, can we talk about a true concept of progress that is nationally collective conscious.
+Only then, in my view, can we talk about a true concept of progress that is nationally collective consciousness.

-All these aspirations are currently interpreted by Namibian artists and society as ‘hope’ for a better future, which makes one aware ‘to what degree hope is a permanent force’ in every artist and human being, a driving power as long as s/he lives.
-We all must realize that such ‘hope is attached to a concept of progress toward a final stage of realisation’, which will not materialize immediate or even never .
-But will be vested rather the in creation of what is possible and visible for us in each particular state of history over the next twenty five years meet the concept of progress which is in line with the VISION 2030 national ideals.
+All these aspirations are currently interpreted by Namibian artists and society as hope for a better future, which makes one aware “to what degree hope is a permanent force” in every artist and human being, a driving power as long as s/he lives.
+We all must realise that such “hope is attached to a concept of progress toward a final stage of realisation” which will not materialise immediately or even never .
+Rather, it will be vested in the creation of what is possible and visible for us in each particular state of history over the next twenty five years, meeting the concept of progress which is in line with the VISION 2030 national ideals.

 The Past Histories on Concepts of Progress

 We are not the first people who are actually faced with concepts of progress, although we may often feel as if we are the only ones.
-The startling principal is that ideas and theories do not exist apart from historically existing people, so that the history of ideas is actually the history of mankind.
-Philosophies, legal theories, economics, science, technology, sociology, beliefs and psychology etc, are creative artistic works as “products of ideas”.
-They are historically conditioned forms of consciousness, adaptable, functional and inseparably interwoven with events characterizing each given historical epoch.
+The startling principal is that ideas and theories do not exist apart from historically existing people; the history of ideas is actually the history of mankind.
+Philosophies, legal theories, economics, science, technology, sociology, psychology, etc. are creative artistic works as “products of ideas.”
+They are historically conditioned forms of consciousness, adaptable, functional and inseparably interwoven with events characterising each given historical epoch.

-There have been, then, also many desperate confused epochs every where especially if one focus on our immediate pre independence period.
-The reformers who then as freedom fighters made the choice to start the armed liberation struggle, rewriting the political theories needed a remarkable degree of courage to keep up with their concept of progress towards an independent Namibian State.
-Many people at the time may have seen as such approaches as irrational, and such reformers may have been told by some that it would be a fatal hope.
-However, today, many of us are appreciative to realize that they were actually right in not giving up in their ideals of progress.
-“When others wavered” the subtitle of Namibian President Sam Nujoma’s autobiography published recently, echoes such ideals.
+There have been many desperate, confused epochs everywhere, especially if one focuses on our immediate pre-independence period.
+The reformers – who then, as freedom fighters – made the choice to start the armed liberation struggle, rewriting the political theories, needed a remarkable degree of courage to keep up with their concept of progress towards an independent Namibian State.
+Many people at the time may have seen such approaches as irrational, and such reformers may have been told by some that it would be a fatal hope.
+However, today, many of us are appreciative to realise that they were actually right in not giving up in their ideals of progress.
+“When others wavered,” the subtitle of Namibian President Sam Nujoma’s autobiography published recently, echoes such ideals.

 The Change of Utilities

-Arts, Science and Technology were vested then in their contextualized day to day material and spiritual culture, customs, knowledge and activities.
-Elders in their times produced a systematic account of techniques of all the skills and it still serves today as a reliable and authoritative source of information in our museums and heritage institutions, and by way of oral history that has been handed to us over many generations.
+Historically, our African Namibian traditionally applied crafts and arts of our culture were developed and refined by woodcarvers, potters, leather tanners, smelters, dancers and, above all, their own barter systems.
+Arts, science and technology were vested, then, in their contextualised, day to day material and spiritual culture, customs, knowledge and activities.
+Elders, in their times, produced a systematic account of techniques of all the skills, and it still serves today as a reliable and authoritative source of information in our museums and heritage institutions, as well as by way of oral history that has been handed to us over many generations.

-Within such organising systems the arts and craftsmen in guilds, promotion, patronage, protection and development of their skills was assured in their times by trade, specialists in the courts of kingdoms.
-Of course patronage changed gradual over the last centuries with the influx of Missionaries, European Tradesmen, Colonialism, Colonial Resistance, Independence and today Democracy and Smart Partnership as the generation of world civilizations in the twenty first century.
+Within such organising systems, the arts and craftsmen in guilds, promotion, patronage, protection and development of their skills was assured in their times by trade specialists in the courts of kingdoms.
+Of course, patronage changed gradually over the last centuries with the influx of missionaries, European tradesmen, colonialism, colonial resistance, independence and, today, democracy and smart partnership which mark world civilisations in the twenty first century.

-Such development went hand in hand with introduction from precision and machine made wares over the times, into today’s digital era.
-To the extent that one can safely say that the twenty first century’s aesthetic, tectonic and digital values has historically shift beneath humankind’s feet.
-To the extent where our own, spiritual, textural and scientific values had to some degrees make way to our acceptance of new patrons. – leading to a “decline of African aesthetics”.
+Such development went hand in hand with introduction from precision and machine-made wares into today’s digital era.
+One can safely say that the twenty first century’s aesthetic, tectonic and digital values have historically shifted beneath humankind’s feet.
+Our own spiritual, textural and scientific values have, to some degrees, made way to our acceptance of new patrons, leading to a “decline of African aesthetics.”